INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Introduction

-We introduce \textsc{INDUCTION}, a benchmark suite that probes inductive generalization under three complementary task variants that share a common language, generator, and evaluation pipeline: (1) \textbf{FullObs} (full observation), where all predicate facts are observed and $\varphi$ must match $\Target$ in every training world; (2) \textbf{CI} (contrastive / Zendo-style \citep{bongard1970pattern,zendo2001}), where worlds are partitioned into $\Yes$ and $\No$ groups and a solution must match $\Target$ on all $\Yes$ worlds while \emph{failing to match} $\Target$ on each $\No$ world, thereby requiring discriminative hypotheses; and (3) \textbf{EC} (partial observation), where some ground atoms are unknown and correctness is evaluated under an \emph{existential completion} semantics: a solution is valid if there exists a completion of the unknowns under which $\varphi$ matches the observed target labels.
-These variants are designed to separate different failure modes: overfitting to few worlds (FullObs), inability to use negative evidence (CI), and reasoning under missing information (EC).
+We introduce \textsc{INDUCTION}, a benchmark suite with three complementary regimes.
+In \textsc{FullObs} (full observation), all predicate facts are observed and the formula must match the target extension in every input world.
+In CI (contrastive induction), YES worlds must be matched exactly, while NO worlds must not be matched exactly.
+In EC (existential completion), some non-target facts are unknown, and validity is defined by world-local existential completion.
+These regimes probe multi-world induction, use of negative evidence, and reasoning under missing information.

-A core theme in our design is that \emph{accuracy alone is not enough}.
-In all three tasks, especially under partial observation, a model can sometimes satisfy the logical constraints using very large, case-splitting formulas that exploit accidental regularities or the flexibility of completion.
-To address this, \textsc{INDUCTION} reports \emph{budgeted} and \emph{gold-relative} metrics that quantify how often models succeed with formulas whose syntactic complexity is near that of the planted gold concept, rather than allowing unbounded formula bloat.
-This makes the benchmark more stable as models improve: progress should ideally reflect better search and abstraction, not merely longer outputs.

-We emphasize \emph{controllable difficulty}.
-Inspired by counterexample-guided generation \citep{solarlezama2008thesis}, our generators maintain pools of plausible distractor hypotheses and construct worlds to eliminate them.
-For the contrastive task CI, we develop a targeted ``trap'' mechanism that makes $\No$ worlds informative: they are generated to match tempting shortcut formulas that survive the $\Yes$ worlds, forcing models that rely on such shortcuts to fail in $\No$ worlds.
-For FullObs and EC, we track version-space diagnostics (how many candidate hypotheses remain consistent with the worlds) and world informativeness (how many candidates each world eliminates), enabling principled sweeps over hardness axes.

-\paragraph{Contributions.} \begin{itemize} \item We formalize a unified finite-structure concept synthesis setting for FOL and introduce three tasks (FullObs/CI/EC) with precise, solver-verifiable semantics. \item We provide difficulty-controlled generation procedures, including contrastive trap construction for CI and version-space diagnostics for FullObs/EC, with quality filters that reduce trivial or artifact-driven instances. \item We propose evaluation metrics that combine validity with AST-based formula-complexity, highlighting when success depends on excessive case-splitting. \item We release stable v1 benchmarks and report results across a range of models, linking failure modes across tasks to structural properties of instances. \end{itemize}
+Since finite evidence can admit many consistent formulas, validity alone is not enough for evaluation.
+A model can sometimes satisfy the input constraints with a large case-splitting formula that exploits accidental regularities of the finite worlds.
+We therefore report both unbounded success and budgeted metrics based on formula size.
+Held-out evaluation shows why this matters: among instance-correct solutions, compact near-gold formulas generalize far better than bloated ones, so parsimony is tied to whether the returned formula captures the intended concept.